Current Assessment of the Main Opportunities

 However, the trend toward urbanization will not only create quantitative challenges for the residential property market.
 Rather, it will also be faced with challenges relating to integration that Vonovia can, and indeed must, counter using an appropriate number of additional neighborhood development projects.
 One key factor in this regard is the demographic change toward an aging society, resulting in what is likely to be a steady increase in the demand for senior-friendly and affordable homes over the coming years.
 As a result, opportunities could arise from senior-friendly modernization and investment in new and innovative housing concepts.

 The megatrend attracting the most attention in the media in this fiscal year was, without a doubt, climate protection.
 But the Fridays for Future movement merely reflects a process of far-reaching social change that has been ongoing for years now.
-According to a survey conducted by the forsa Institute for Social Research and Statistical Analysis, 36% of Germans currently consider climate protection to be the most pressing and important problem in Germany.
+Climate protection can still be seen as the most pressing and important problem in Germany.
 In this market environment, the decision taken very early on to focus on energy-efficiency refurbishments could prove to be advantageous.
 After all, almost one-third of CO2 emissions in Germany can currently be attributed to residential property.
 Aside from this, however, Vonovia also sees itself as a driver of innovation.
-In the 2020 fiscal year, for example, the Fraunhofer Society will launch a center dedicated to research into the decentralized use of energy in collaboration with Open District Hub e.
+In the 2020 fiscal year, for example, the Fraunhofer Society launched a center dedicated to research into the decentralized use of energy in collaboration with Open District Hub e.
 V., which Vonovia hopes will yield information on how to make supplying energy to its real estate portfolio as close to climate-neutral as possible in the medium term.
-In order to support this process, the “1,000 roofs” program for decentralized energy generation was also launched in the 2019 fiscal year, with well over 200 photovoltaic plants already being operated as part of this program.
+In order to support this process, the “1,000 roofs” program for decentralized energy generation, which was launched in the 2019 fiscal year, was continued in 2020.
+Vonovia had around 400 photovoltaic plants in Germany by the end of 2020.

 We also see the potential acquisition of larger portfolios in Germany, but also the targeted small-scale “tactical” acquisitions of single or multiple buildings in specific locations as well as targeted measures in the residential environment as an opportunity to improve the nature and quality of whole residential districts and thus increase the appeal of our apartments for our customers and the value of our residential properties.

-Today, our own craftsmen’s organization already provides the lion’s share of the repair and maintenance services for our residential properties.
-We are also continually increasing the proportion of building and apartment optimizing services we provide ourselves via our craftsmen’s organization as well as new building construction.
+Our own craftsmen’s organization is responsible for repair and maintenance services for our residential properties.
+We are aiming to continually increase the proportion of building and apartment optimizing services we provide ourselves via our craftsmen’s organization as well as new building construction and reduce the proportion of third-party services that we need to purchase.
 In particular due to the shortage of workers with the desired skills and the availability of corresponding capacities, we intend to extend the scope of these services to cover all kinds of technical work and thus bring added value from these services to Vonovia.
 We are also working on new construction concepts to facilitate both the highly standardized series construction of new properties using a modular system and flexible, individually scalable new construction that can be varied to suit the local conditions.
 This is being supported by corresponding HR management concepts.

 By offering our tenants the option of targeted modernization measures in their own homes, we can boost customer satisfaction and help promote longer-term loyalty to the company.
 This also allows us to further improve the quality of the homes we offer.

-In the 2019 fiscal year, we further expanded our offering in the field of energy supplies, i. e. the distribution of electricity and gas.
+In the 2020 fiscal year, we further expanded our offering in the field of energy supplies, i.e., the distribution of electricity and gas.
 The market response to this has been positive.
-In the 2019 fiscal year, 15,930 private electricity customers were supplied with 24 GWh of electricity, with 2,220 private gas customers receiving 13 GWh of gas.
+In the 2020 fiscal year, 20,400 private electricity customers were supplied with 27 GWh of electricity, with 2,700 private gas customers receiving 13.6 GWh of gas.
 We expect further opportunities to arise in this area as we expand the business volume.

 Vonovia has benefited from favorable conditions on the capital and banking market in recent years.
 Given the sustained low inflation rates and the recent slowdown in economic development, it is looking increasingly likely that the attractive interest rate environment in Europe will continue in the medium term.
 Together with the diversification strategy for liquidity procurement that we have been pursuing for many years now, we have the opportunity to optimize the structure and conditions of our financial liabilities on an ongoing basis.